 - Respond transparently to your team.
 Share the findings with employees to build trust and accountability.

 - Act where it will make a real difference.
 Armed with the truth, you’ll be able to take focused action and resolve the challenges employees are experiencing.

-Chances are the insights from the survey will reveal areas where leaders can take meaningful action to boost morale, reduce stress and improve employee wellbeing with no significant expenditure, such as:
+Chances are the insights from the employee survey will reveal areas where leaders can take meaningful action to boost morale, reduce stress and improve employee wellbeing with no significant expenditure, such as:

 - Coaching managers whose teams are struggling more than others, and help them develop improved leadership skills and habits,

 - More clarity around the company’s direction of travel, and their contribution, to provide more certainty for employees.

 Find additional cost-effective ways to support your employees’ mental health here.

 There’s no question that pursuing the truth about what employees think and feel requires some courage and bravery on the part of the leadership team.
 And employee “wellbeing” is a broad topic that’s new to many leaders.

 However, leaders need to remember they don’t need to be all things to all people.
 Focusing on connecting with employees, hearing from them directly, aligning leadership actions with employee feedback, and communicating transparently with the team will enable the company to make immediate progress toward improving employee wellbeing.